 Unfortunately it is very difficult to gain access to someone like Chris

-Which means whilst I’ve spent years pouring over Chris’s general research and reports, I’ve never previously been able to access his specific investment ideas.
+Which means whilst I’ve spent years poring over Chris’s general research and reports, I’ve previously never been able to access his specific investment ideas.

 So although I’ve followed his Twitter stream like an investment groupie, religiously read his financial musings week after week, and desperately tried to glean ideas from his interviews and podcasts, I’ve essentially been locked out in the cold when it comes to his specific investing ideas.